WELCOME

 The BIG Surprise: Sirmione

-On of second to last day in traveling a four-country circle road trip in the heart of Europe we stayed at a wonderful family-run hotel on the shore of Lake Como.
+On the to the second to last day in traveling a four-country circle road trip in the heart of Europe we stayed at a wonderful family-run hotel on the shore of Lake Como.
 Our plan was for a short drive to Verona to stay the night before flying to Paris.
 We were early.
 The navigator using her guidebook of Lonely Planet saw a great visit off our planned route to the town of Sirmione.
 It is a wonderland of castles and views of La Garda.
 We met this hippo in the center of the village.
 We walked the streets and enjoyed every moment of it -- until I paid the tab for lunch.
 In my pocket was the key to the safe back at the hotel in Como.
 Our passports were safe!
 Off we went and saw the city of Bergamo (home of San Pellegrino water) the third time.
 The passports were waiting for us, and we got to Verona on time for dinner, but the little Mercedes we rented zipped at high speed; the rush of air ridding the driver of his "sweat'.

 Monday, April 20, 2026